Spatial Markov property in Brownian disks: Peeling of a triangulation with a boundary

 \subsection{The peeling process}

 In this section, the integer $L\geq 2$ is fixed, and we also fix an integer $p_0\geq 1$.
 As previously, we consider a Boltzmann triangulation $\tau^L$ in $\T^2(L,p_0)$.
 We define a peeling algorithm giving rise to a sequence $(\tau^L_n)_{0\leq n<\zeta_L}$ of triangulations with two boundaries, where $\zeta_L\geq 1$ is a random integer.
 Precisely, we take $\tau^L_0=\tau^L$, and then we proceed inductively as follows. \begin{itemize} \item[] At step $n$, assuming that $n<\zeta_L$, we choose an edge of the second boundary of $\tau^L_n$ and reveal the triangle incident to this edge in the way explained in the previous section.
 If configuration 1 occurs, we let $\tau^L_{n+1}$ be obtained by removing the revealed triangle in $\tau^L_n$.
 If configuration 2 occurs, $\tau^L_{n+1}$ is obtained by removing both the revealed triangle and those triangles that are disconnected by the revealed triangle from the first boundary.
 Finally, if configuration 3 occurs, we take $\zeta_L:=n+1$. \end{itemize} The preceding description is a little informal since we need to specify how the revealed edge is chosen at each step.
 To this end, define, for every $n<\zeta_L$, the planar map $\check\tau^L_n$ obtained by considering the second boundary of $\tau^L$ and all triangles of $\tau^L$ that do not appear in $\tau^L_n$.
 We view $\check\tau^L_n$ as a rooted planar map whose root edge is the root of the second boundary of $\tau^L$ and call $\check\tau^L_n$ the revealed region at step $n$.
-We also define the revealed region at step $\zeta_L$ by adding to $\check\tau^L_{\zeta_L-1}$ the revealed triangle at step $\zeta_L$ (which necessarily has a vertex on the first boundary of $\t^L$).
-Then, at each step $n<\zeta_L$, the choice of the revealed edge is made as a deterministic function of $\check\tau^L_n$.
-Furthermore, $\tau^L_n$ is viewed as a triangulation with two boundaries, and the first root edge is the same as in $\tau^L$, whereas the second root edge is chosen as a deterministic function of $\check\tau^L_n$.
+The revealed region $\check\tau^L_n$ is given with a ``boundary'' that consists of all its edges that are incident to $\tau^L_n$.
+We also define the revealed region at step $\zeta_L$ by adding to $\check\tau^L_{\zeta_L-1}$ the revealed triangle at step $\zeta_L$ (which necessarily has a vertex on the first boundary of $\tau^L$), and defining the boundary in the obvious manner.
+Then, at each step $n<\zeta_L$, the choice of the revealed edge is made on the boundary of $\check \tau^L_n$ as a deterministic function of $\check\tau^L_n$.
+Furthermore, $\tau^L_n$ is viewed as a triangulation with two boundaries, and the first root edge is the same as in $\tau^L$, whereas the second root edge is chosen on the boundary of $\check \tau^L_n$ as a deterministic function of $\check\tau^L_n$.